HCL-TECH-SOFTWARE/domino-keep-docs/docs/installconfig/installation/linux.md

 ```

 The administrator needs to add the `keep` task to the automatically starting tasks or issue `load keep` manually in the Domino console.

+Please refer to the [The KEEP Task](../../usingkeep/keeptask) detail page.